PART 2 - UNRAVELING THE TRAUMA

 • What about when there is so much truth, goodness, and even kindness, but a person is kept in check subtly by guilt, shame, or fear of exclusion?

-• What about being in a situation where one person is in control and there are no “checks and balances” or accountability?
+• What about being in a situation where ONE person is in control, and there are no “checks and balances” or accountability?

-• What about the types of religious leadership where they are never wrong and you have no voice?
+• What about the types of religious leadership where they are never wrong, and you have no voice?

 • What about being in an exclusive religious group that fears being tainted or influenced by those outside of the group?

-• What about groups that require you cut off your family and friends in some form or another, and your social interactions are screened (exclusivity)?
+• What about groups that require you to cut off your family and friends in some form or another, and your social interactions are screened (exclusivity)?

 But for simplicity’s sake, I’d like to present two definitions.